 Considered one of the best long-distance treks in the world, the Annapurna Circuit takes roughly 15-20 days to complete and passes through Annapurna peaks I-IV, Dhaulagiri, Machhapuchhre, Manaslu, Gangapurna and Tilicho Peak.
 During your trek you can stay in tea houses along the way.

 There is some flexibility and different routes that can be taken on the Annapurna Circuit to shorten or make your trek longer depending on what you want.

 You can book your Annapurna Circuit trek here.
 (Use promo code BOBOANDCHICHI30 for a 30% discount)

 If trekking is not your thing or you want to combine trekking with other adventure activities then you’re in luck.
-Some of the best things to do in Pokhara include the adventure sports and activities this area has to offer including rides in ultralight planes through the Himalayas, paragliding with epic views, white water rafting, and even mountain biking.
+Some of the best things to do in Pokhara include the adventure sports and activities this area has to offer.
+Here are just some:

 Be sure to plan the flying events on a clear day so you don’t get cheated out of seeing the gorgeous nearby mountains!

 You can book any of these adventures through Kathmandu Adventures and get a 30% discount by using our exclusive promo code BOBOANDCHICHI30.